Spine Surgeons conducting a Cervical spine procedure

 Surgical Treatment:

-When non-surgical options prove insufficient, surgical procedures may be recommended.
+When non-surgical options prove insufficient, doctors will consider surgical procedures.
 Common surgeries for cervical spine issues include discectomy, laminectomy, and spinal fusion.
 Notably, these procedures aim to address specific conditions, such as herniated discs or spinal instability, providing long-term relief.

 Cervical spine procedures encompass a range of interventions aimed at addressing pain, instability, and nerve compression in the neck.
-These procedures can be broadly categorized as:
+These procedures refer to the following:

 • Decompression: Imagine gently pulling apart the vertebrae to create space for pinched nerves or bulging discs.
-This can be achieved through traction tables, specialized equipment, or even manual therapy.
+Technicians can achieve this through traction tables, specialized equipment, or even manual therapy.

 • Fusion: This stabilizes unstable vertebrae by surgically joining them with bone grafts, plates, or screws.
 It’s typically used for severe disc herniation, spinal stenosis, or fractures.

-• Artificial Disc Replacement: Instead of fusing vertebrae, a prosthetic disc can be implanted to restore mobility and reduce pain.
+• Artificial Disc Replacement: Instead of fusing vertebrae, surgeons can insert a prosthetic disc to restore mobility and reduce pain.
 This is a newer, less invasive option for select cases.

 • Laminectomy/laminotomy: These involve removing part of the bony arch over the spinal canal to relieve pressure on the spinal cord or nerves.